What is Safe Haven?

 Dissolution of relationships is tough for everyone.
 When children are involved, it can create added stress and concern for parents and children.
 For many families, being able to use a supervised visitation & exchange center is extremely helpful.
-Child & Family Services of Northwest Michigan operates supervised visitation & exchange programs in Traverse City/Grand Traverse County and in Mancelona/ Antrim County.
-Both sites are open days, evenings, weekends, and holidays to accommodate the schedules of families.
+Child & Family Services of Northwestern Michigan operates supervised visitation & exchange programs in for families in northern Michigan.
+Safe Haven is open days, evenings, weekends, and holidays to accommodate the schedules of families.

 How does Safe Haven Work?